tmteam/NFun/Specs/Arrays.md

 ```

-if 'i' equals zero - it can be skipped
+if `i` equals zero - it can be skipped
-if 'j' equals to index of last array element - it also can be skipped
+if `j` equals to index of last array element - it also can be skipped

 ```
 array = [1,4,0,3]